NHS management permission

 For commercial studies the Lead R&D office should be contacted as early as possible to advise on managing the study in the NHS.

 Project level review

-For studies with a lead R&D office in England, the CI or sponsor should submit an application for HRA Approval [internal link].
+Studies with a lead NHS R&D office in England: the CI or sponsor should submit an application for HRA Approval.
 HRA Approval replaces the need for separate REC and R&D applications.

 Cross-border studies in the UK

 Compatible arrangements are in place for the coordinated handling of UK-wide studies (i.e. studies with sites in more than one UK nation), which streamline the review process by conducting a single review of all the aspects that are relevant to the whole project.
 The lead nation will undertake the UK-wide review and share the application and the outcome of the UK-wide review with the other participating nations.

 Information should also be provided to each NHS/HSC participating organisation in accordance with the guidance provided by the relevant nation (see relevant section below).